lennyleadership/spiritual_notes/content.en/docs/11 Break the bread/17_2023_12_10_jesus_genealogy.md

 Genealogy of Jesus and virgin birth.
 Reveal who Jesus is.

+1) Two opinions.
-1) Luke 3:23-38 Jesus is the king of Judah because he is the descendant through Mary from the bloodline of King David.
+Luke 3:23-38 Jesus is the king of Judah because he is the descendant through Mary from the bloodline of King David.

 2) Matthew 1:20.
 Virgin birth:
 Does it matter?